nolan-h-hamilton/Consenrich/README.md

 # Consenrich

 Consenrich is an adaptive linear filter for genome-wide estimation of signals hidden in noisy multi-sample HTS datasets.
-A corresponding manuscript preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2).

 Consenrich supports a variety of functional genomics assays including ATAC-seq, DNase-seq, ChIP-seq, CUT&RUN, etc.

 ![Simplified Schematic of Consenrich.](docs/images/noise.png)

-See [**Documentation**](https://nolan-h-hamilton.github.io/Consenrich/) for usage examples, installation details, configuration options, and API reference.
+[**See the Documentation**](https://nolan-h-hamilton.github.io/Consenrich/) for usage examples, installation details, configuration options, and an API reference.

 ---